dariaomelkina/MacOS_drivers_instruction/README.md

 For information on debug and local development (with turned off SIP) visit [Debug](#debug) section, which is a part of example/case-study part of the instruction.

-### Apps and system extentions relationship:
+### Apps and system extensions relationship:
-Each system extention (including dexts, which are our main concern) comes with with an App.
-It belongs to this App's bundle, so the user can install an App in order to install Your custom system extention.
+Each system extension (including dexts, which are our main concern) comes with an App.
+It belongs to this App's bundle, so the user can install an App in order to install Your custom system extension.
 So, they are distributed with Apps (that requires Developer ID, more about it in [Additionally](#additionaly) section).

-The ```activationRequest``` makes extention available.
+The ```activationRequest``` makes extension available.
 It can be activated in the App launch, but it is not mandatory.
-For example, Your app might have some kind of intercation with the user, before install extention (it might ask for user's permission, etc).
-From the moment of activation the lifecycle of the driver extention will be managed by the system itself.
+For example, Your app might have some kind of interaction with the user, before install extension (it might ask for user's permission, etc).
+From the moment of activation the lifecycle of the driver extension will be managed by the system itself.
 It, for example, means that dext will start the moment it is needed –– when a matching device is connected to the system, etc.

 In the example, available in the repository, there is also example of an App, written in Swift.

-Also, extention is a separate bundle from You App (even tho it is embedded into it), so it has a separate Info.plist (more about it in the [Info.plist and matching](#infoplist-and-matching) section) and it is a separate target in Xcode.
+Also, extension is a separate bundle from You App (even tho it is embedded into it), so it has a separate Info.plist (more about it in the [Info.plist and matching](#infoplist-and-matching) section) and it is a separate target in Xcode.
 Drivers are flat bundles (as You will see, they have no contents folder).

 To conclude, to install driver You do not need an instaler or package –– driver will already be a part of Your App bundle.